-Now that the IRS tax filing deadline has passed, you and your parents (if you are a dependent student) should log into your FAFSA at www.fafsa.ed.gov and make a correction to use the IRS data retrieval.
-This will allow you to link to the IRS from the FAFSA and retrieve the tax information to populate the FAFSA tax questions.
-When you use the IRS data retrieval, the tax information is considered to be already verified so you will not have to submit any documentation, like tax transcripts, to our office.
+Once you have filed your taxes and received confirmation from the IRS that your return has been accepted, you and your parents (if you are a dependent student) should log into your FAFSA at www.fafsa.ed.gov and make a correction to use the IRS Data Retrieval Tool.
+This will allow you to link directly to the IRS from the FAFSA and retrieve your tax information to populate into the FAFSA tax questions.
+When you use the IRS data retrieval, the tax information is considered to be already verified so you will not have to submit any documentation, such as Tax Return Transcripts, to our office.
 Much simpler for you!
-If your account shows that we are requesting tax transcripts, this will be removed about 1 to 3 weeks after you correct the FAFSA to use the IRS data retrieval.
+If your account currently shows that we are requesting tax transcripts, this will be removed about 1 to 3 weeks after you correct the FAFSA to use the IRS data retrieval.

 Some students and/or parents will be ineligible or will choose not to use the IRS data retrieval.
 In these cases, only the Tax Return Transcript will be accepted as documentation to verify tax information.
 We cannot accept 1040 forms to verify tax information.
 The Tax Return Transcript must be requested directly from the IRS.
 To request your Tax Return Transcript online or by mail, you can go directly to the IRS website.
 If you are having difficulties obtaining your Tax Return Transcript(s) you can call 1-800-TAX-1040 for assistance.
 Be sure to request the Tax Return Transcript and not the Tax Account Transcript.